 And eating in Porto will not break the bank.
-Many local cafes, cervejarias (pubs) and restaurants in Porto are very affordable.
+Many local cafes, cervejarias (pubs) and Porto restaurants are affordable.

 If you love eating as much as I do and are excited to go on a culinary journey in Porto, then get ready!
-I’ll show you exactly what to eat in Porto Portugal and where to find the best Porto food.
+I’ll show you exactly what to eat in Porto Portugal and where to find the best food in Porto.

 Want to read this post later?
 Pin it on your Pinterest board!

-Before trying some of the best food in Porto, check out my post on all the best things to do in Porto in 2 days so you can get an idea of what you can do in the city.
+Before trying some of the best food in Porto, check out my post on all the best things to do in Porto in 2 days to get an idea of what you can do in the city.

-Here are few additional tips for eating in Porto:
+Here are a few additional tips for eating in Porto:

 - Bring your credit card as many places accept credit cards only.